lars1050/csc321-s25/06_whacka/README.md

 If you cannot compile your javadocs with the above command and you are on a Windows machine, you will probably need to add it to your path.
 See the main readme page in https://github.com/lars1050/csc321-s25 for details.

+The creation of the docs folder and compiling of the javadocs is for your benefit.
+This is to confirm that your javadocs are complete and providing good documentation to the classes.
+The docs folder and generated html pages should not appear in your repo.
+I will compile the javadocs as part of the assessment of the assignment.

 **IMPORTANT: make sure you have set your .gitignore to ignore the documentation generated through javadocs compilation.**